taljindergill78/clustering-recommender-systems/report.md

 **Observation**: The results are very similar across conditions, indicating the algorithm converges well before the max iteration limit (100) and the "SSE Increase" condition (which might catch oscillations) yields slightly lower (better) SSEs in some cases (Cosine/Jaccard).

 ### Q5: Summary Observations
-1.  **Optimal Metric for High-Dimensional Data**: Cosine similarity is the optimal measure for this high-dimensional, sparse image dataset, outperforming both Euclidean and Jaccard in terms of accuracy (62.64% purity vs 58.51% and 60.12%), SSE minimization (686.29), and computational efficiency (0.61s).
+1.  **Optimal Metric for High-Dimensional Data**: Cosine similarity is the optimal measure for this high-dimensional, sparse image dataset, outperforming both Euclidean and Jaccard in terms of accuracy (62.64% purity vs 58.51% and 60.12%), SSE minimization (686.29), and computational efficiency (1.54s).
 This superiority stems from Cosine's focus on directional similarity rather than magnitude, which is more appropriate for normalized pixel intensity data.
 2.  **Convergence Behavior and Computational Efficiency**: All metrics converge reasonably fast (<40 iterations), indicating the dataset's well-defined cluster structure.
-However, computational costs vary significantly: Cosine's simple dot product operations enable 7x faster execution than Jaccard's element-wise comparisons, demonstrating that algorithmic complexity matters as much as iteration count.
+However, computational costs vary significantly: Cosine's simple dot product operations enable 10.6x faster execution than Jaccard's element-wise comparisons (1.54s vs 16.29s), demonstrating that algorithmic complexity matters as much as iteration count.
 3.  **Robustness to Stopping Criteria**: The choice of stopping criteria (centroid no change, SSE increase, or max iterations) has minimal impact on final SSE values for this well-behaved dataset, with differences <0.2% across conditions.
 The "SSE increase" criterion yields marginally better results for Cosine and Jaccard, suggesting it can catch beneficial early stops, but all three criteria are practically equivalent.
 4.  **Feature Scale Sensitivity**: Cosine similarity's robustness to feature scale makes it particularly suitable for variable-range data like images, while Euclidean and Jaccard show greater sensitivity to magnitude differences.
 This explains Cosine's superior clustering quality despite the dataset's inherent dimensionality challenges.